MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 ## TeaVM launcher

-To test the web version of this demo, go to the Gradle window in Intellij, select teavm/Tasks/other/run.
+To test the web version of this demo, go to the Gradle window in the IDE, select teavm/Tasks/other/run.
 This will compile the code and start up a local web server.
 If the code compiles sucesfully, you will see a link to the web server among the compiler messages in the Run window: http://localhost:8080.
 Click on that link in the Run window to see the demo in a web browser.